AceOfBens/notphillies-bsky/README.md

 No, there are no instances in which this bot is programmed to like posts on Bluesky.
 If [@notphillies.bsky.social](https://bsky.app/profile/notphillies.bsky.social) liked your post, it was an actual human, and that actual human is [@aceofbens.com](https://bsky.app/profile/aceofbens.com) on Bluesky.

 Generally, I try not to break the fourth wall on these mirror bot accounts.
-Even though I've taken every step to disclaim that the account is not officially affiliated with the Philadelphia Phillies in anyway, it feels disingenuous to make it about me by replying to fans or (re)posting content the Phillies have not shared on their official channels.
+Even though I've taken every step to disclaim that the account is not officially affiliated with the Philadelphia Phillies in any way, it feels disingenuous to make it about me by replying to fans or (re)posting content the Phillies have not shared on their official channels.

 That said, if the account is mentioned as a suggestion for someone to follow it, I appreciate that!
 So I like those posts to show that appreciation.
 Or, a few times, people have tagged this account to comment on a glitch, and I've liked those posts to let them know I'm aware of the issue and it has been or is being addressed.